HIGHLIGHTS-Tennis-US Open day five | Sports-Games

 HIGHLIGHTS-Tennis-US Open day five

-Highlights of the fifth day at the U.S. Open at Flushing Meadows on Friday (times GMT): 1705 MUCHOVA SEES OFF AMERICAN TOWNSEND
+Highlights of the fifth day at the U.S. Open at Flushing Meadows on Friday (times GMT): 1814 SWIATEK STEAMROLLERS JUVAN

-Czech Karolina Muchova, the 10th seed, beat American Taylor Townsend 7-6(0) 6-3 to move into the fourth round.
-READ MORE
+Defending champion and top seed Iga Swiatek of Poland reached the fourth round after wrapping up an emphatic 6-0 6-1 victory over Slovenian Kaja Juvan in barely 49 minutes .

 Alcaraz and Medvedev move on at U.S. Open as Isner exits with a bang Medvedev